BLOG HOME | JANUARY 7, 2021

 There Are Alternatives to Google Analytics

 Increasingly, people are realizing that big tech has their tentacles in user’s data more and more.
 Google especially has a monumental grasp and foothold on most of the internet.
 While Google is known for its excellent security, privacy isn't a topic that first comes to mind when you discuss anything to do with Google.
-We’ve written a blog post on alternative’s to Google’s search engine and browser, so today we’re going to look at a great alternative to Google Analytics.
+I’ve written a blog post on alternative’s to Google’s search engine and browser, so today we’re going to look at a great alternative to Google Analytics.

-What we’re seeking is to present an alternative to Google Analytics for those who may need more privacy-focused services.
+What I'm seeking is to present an alternative to Google Analytics for those who may need more privacy-focused services.
 Privacy and security are growing concerns.
 The GDPR and local laws of a growing number of states in the U.S. are increasing awareness of the need to take care of personal data.
 Sometimes we assume that one service is all that is available due to its popularity.
 But, there are often a plethora of alternative options and in some cases those options are better ones, or at least more focused on privacy.

 So, introducing Matomo Analytics.

-One feature of Matomo that we particularly like is that it honors a browser’s “Do Not Track” setting out of the box.
+One feature of Matomo that I particularly like is that it honors a browser’s “Do Not Track” setting out of the box.
 In most all browsers, you’ll see an option in the settings to tick a box to turn on a do not track setting.
 Unfortunately, many sites completely disregard this.
 However, Matomo will honor this setting and will not track a user if they’ve turn this feature on.

 Matomo also values privacy.
 You'll have a wealth of options to set privacy levels that allow you to continue to track visitors to your site while protecting the privacy and respect the privacy of those visitors.